izelnakri/mber/README.md

-# mber: Modern Ember.js, without broccoli.
+# mber: Modern Ember.js CLI alternative, without broccoli.

 This build system uses [Module Unification RFC](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md) and [fastboot](https://www.ember-fastboot.com/) by default.
 I've recently rewrote ember-cli, because it uses a slow, clunky, messy broccoli build system that does too much counter-intuitive magic.
 One day after reading ember-cli source code, I've realized rewriting this beast from scratch is the only way to move forward.

-It currently looks like I've made a good long term investment by taking the painful path to salvation.
+Mber is a very minimal, fast and strict alternative for ember-cli.
+Mber does pretty much everything ember-cli does unless you want to create your own addon.
+You can use most of the ember addons, as long as the addon itself doesn't inject things to your broccoli/ember-cli runtime.
+In future I might support addon creation/testing as well.

+Lots of thought and effort went into designing this replacement.
+Mber has a full testing suite.
+Currently mber has 54 less dependencies than ember-cli as of this writing, this is without counting the massive sub-dependencies.
+It is highly suggested to read the source code, it is very simple, readable and written with ES modules and async/await.
+Contributions are always welcome.

 <p>
-  WARNING: This is highly experimental, you've been warned.
-Also no guarantee given for backward compatibility with ember-cli.
+  WARNING: No guarantee is given for backward compatibility with ember-cli.

   <a href="https://circleci.com/gh/izelnakri/mber/">
     <img src="https://circleci.com/gh/izelnakri/mber/tree/master.png" alt="Build Status">
   </a>
 </p>

+I've never benchmarked this against ember-cli, but my observation is, mber is at least 5 times faster than ember-cli.
+The difference is probably more(can get to 20x+) for complex builds and big apps.
+Also no more zombie processes that consume your default port, massive tmp folders or immortal/kill-resistant build processes.

 ## Installation